WeegeeNumbuh1/FlightGazer/docs/FlightGazer-docstring-compendium.md

     ...

     Major additions/changes to this class (living document):
+    - v.11.0.0: Adapted progress bar to handle new selection algorithm
     - v.9.6.0: Add support for weather information
     - v.8.2.1: More "flexible" attribute setting
     - v.8.2.0: Add support for additional rgbmatrix options for different setups